sinh-png/Kala/README.md

 			Kala.defaultFont = Assets.fonts.ClearSans_Regular;

 			var text = new BasicText("HELLO WORLD", 40);
-			text.position.setOrigin(text.width / 2, text.height / 2); // Center the original position.
-			text.position.setXYBetween(0, 0, 800, 600); // Center the text on screen.
+			text.position.set(800, 600, text.width / 2, text.height / 2); // Center the text on screen.
 			text.color.rgb = 0x00ffff; // Make it aqua blue because I like the color.
 			Kala.world.add(text); // Add it into the root group.

 		});

-		// Does just what you would expect.
+		// Does just what you expect.
 		Kala.start("Hello!", 800, 600);

 	}

 }
 ```